Treode/store/client/DESIGN.md

 The cache is a two-level map of the following type:

-    table : key -> value-time -> value : read-time
+    (table, key) -> value-time -> (value, read-time)

-In Python, the top-level map is a standard Python dictionary, and the inner map is simply an array of `(value-time, value : read-time)` tuples.
+In Python, the top-level map is a standard Python dictionary, and the inner map is simply an array of `(value-time, value, read-time)` tuples.

-Specifically, the `table : key` keys are composed of the concatenation of the table identifier string and the key string.
-Each `table:key` maps to an arraylist with entries of the following type:
+Specifically, the `(table, key)` keys are composed of the concatenation of the table identifier string and the key string.
+Each `(table, key)` maps to an arraylist with entries of the following type:

-    (value-time, value : read-time)
+    (value-time, value, read-time)

 The cache entries themselves are stored in these arraylists.
-The values are tuples derived from the value timestamps and `value : read-time` concatenated strings.
+The values are tuples derived from the value timestamps and `(value, read-time)` concatenated strings.

 If the arraylists are unsorted, then `add` is *O(1)*, and `find` (floor), `replace`, and `remove` are each *O(n)*, where `n` is the length of the arraylist.
 If the arraylists are sorted (which takes *O(nlogn)*), all the operations are *O(n)*.
 Thus, the arraylists do not need to be sorted, as sorting would not improve the asymptotic runtimes of these operations.